History > Revolution and Civil War

 Revolution and Civil War 1917-1922

-During the years from 1904 to 1906, waves of mass political and social unrest spread through vast areas of the Russian Empire.
-While limits were placed on the constitutional monarchy at the time, they were not satisfactory to many who continued their work to create greater social and political change in Russia.
+From 1904 to 1906, waves of mass political and social unrest spread through vast areas of the Russian Empire.
+While limits were placed on the constitutional monarchy then, they were not satisfactory to many who continued their work to create more significant social and political change in Russia.

-A successful Bolshevik Revolution occurred in October 1917 resulted in the overthrow of Tsar Nicholas II, the abolishment of private ownership of land and property, and changing forever the country and life of the colonists in Norka.
+A successful Bolshevik Revolution in October 1917 resulted in the overthrow of Tsar Nicholas II and the abolishment of private ownership of land and property.
+It changed forever the lives of the colonists in Norka.

-Many Volga Germans were considered kulaks - a category of relatively affluent and well-endowed farmers.
-According to Marxism-Leninism, the kulaks were a class enemy of the poorer peasants.
+Many Volga Germans were considered kulaks, a Soviet-defined category of relatively affluent and well-endowed farmers.
+According to Marxism-Leninism, kulaks were a class enemy of the poorer peasants.
 Many farmers and communists were killed, fields were burned, and many privately owned operations were destroyed.
-This often caused pronounced hunger and created large problems in agriculture and the economy of the new Soviet Union.
+This often caused pronounced hunger and created significant problems in agriculture and the economy of the new Soviet Union.

 All sides in the Russian Civil Wars of 1918-1920 — the Bolsheviks (Reds), the czarist Whites, the Anarchists, the seceding nationalities — had provisioned themselves by the ancient method of "living off the land" - they seized food from those who grew it, gave it to their armies and supporters, and denied it to their enemies.
 The Bolshevik government had requisitioned supplies from the peasantry for little or nothing in exchange.
 This led peasants to drastically reduce their crop production and contribute to a devastating famine.

-Patricia Hefflin (née Myers and a descendant of Elizabeth Weber) interviewed Mrs. Rudolph and Mrs. Spady who lived in Norka during the Bolshevik Revolution.
-One afternoon at 4:00 pm they were sitting outside having tea.
-Suddenly they heard the sound of gunshots and bullets flying.
-The church bells began to ring sounding an alarm to everyone in the colony.
+Patricia Hefflin (née Myers and a descendant of Elizabeth Weber) interviewed Mrs. Rudolph and Mrs. Spady, who lived in Norka during the Bolshevik Revolution.
+One afternoon at 4:00 pm, they were sitting outside having tea.
+Suddenly, they heard the sound of gunshots and bullets flying.
+The church bells began ringing, sounding an alarm to everyone in the colony.
 Both women fell to the ground for safety.
 They knew the alarm meant that the Bolsheviks were in Norka and would take what they wanted.
 They eventually made their way, along with their families, to hiding places dug under the houses.
-Here they remained for three days.
-Those who had no place to hide would run down the streets to seek cover and the Communists would shoot cannons down the streets killing them.
+Here, they remained for three days.
+Those who had no place to hide would run down the streets to seek cover, and the Communists would shoot cannons down the streets, killing them.
 If captured, the Germans were forced to dig their own graves and were then shot.
 Eleven men were killed the first day the Bolsheviks entered Norka.
-While the people in the village were in hiding, the Bolsheviks took food, grain, horses, cattle, and anything else of value.
+While the people in the village were hiding, the Bolsheviks took food, grain, horses, cattle, and anything else of value.
 One of John Weber's nephews saw the Bolsheviks demanding wood, horses, soap, and other items from the Spady's.
 Mrs. Spady begged them to leave food and wood so they could eat.
-The Bolsheviks refused to leave anything and some of the family later died from hunger.
+The Bolsheviks refused to leave anything, and some of the family later died from hunger.

-Many Volga Germans were considered kulaks - a category of relatively affluent and well-endowed farmers.
-According to Marxism-Leninism, the kulaks were a class enemy of the poorer peasants.
+Many Volga Germans were considered kulaks, a Soviet-defined category of relatively affluent and well-endowed farmers.
+According to Marxism-Leninism, kulaks were a class enemy of the poorer peasants.
 Many farmers and communists were killed, fields were burned, and many privately owned operations were destroyed.
-This often caused pronounced hunger and created large problems in agriculture and the economy of the new Soviet Union.
+This often caused pronounced hunger and created significant problems in agriculture and the economy of the new Soviet Union.

 All sides in the Russian Civil Wars of 1918-1920 — the Bolsheviks (Reds), the czarist Whites, the Anarchists, the seceding nationalities — had provisioned themselves by the ancient method of "living off the land" - they seized food from those who grew it, gave it to their armies and supporters, and denied it to their enemies.
 The Bolshevik government had requisitioned supplies from the peasantry for little or nothing in exchange.
 This led peasants to drastically reduce their crop production and contribute to a devastating famine.

-Patricia Hefflin (née Myers and a descendant of Elizabeth Weber) interviewed Mrs. Rudolph and Mrs. Spady who lived in Norka during the Bolshevik Revolution.
-One afternoon at 4:00 pm they were sitting outside having tea.
-Suddenly they heard the sound of gunshots and bullets flying.
-The church bells began to ring sounding an alarm to everyone in the colony.
+Patricia Hefflin (née Myers and a descendant of Elizabeth Weber) interviewed Mrs. Rudolph and Mrs. Spady, who lived in Norka during the Bolshevik Revolution.
+One afternoon at 4:00 pm, they were sitting outside having tea.
+Suddenly, they heard the sound of gunshots and bullets flying.
+The church bells began ringing, sounding an alarm to everyone in the colony.
 Both women fell to the ground for safety.
 They knew the alarm meant that the Bolsheviks were in Norka and would take what they wanted.
 They eventually made their way, along with their families, to hiding places dug under the houses.
-Here they remained for three days.
-Those who had no place to hide would run down the streets to seek cover and the Communists would shoot cannons down the streets killing them.
+Here, they remained for three days.
+Those who had no place to hide would run down the streets to seek cover, and the Communists would shoot cannons down the streets, killing them.
 If captured, the Germans were forced to dig their own graves and were then shot.
 Eleven men were killed the first day the Bolsheviks entered Norka.
-While the people in the village were in hiding, the Bolsheviks took food, grain, horses, cattle, and anything else of value.
+While the people in the village were hiding, the Bolsheviks took food, grain, horses, cattle, and anything else of value.
 One of John Weber's nephews saw the Bolsheviks demanding wood, horses, soap, and other items from the Spady's.
 Mrs. Spady begged them to leave food and wood so they could eat.
-The Bolsheviks refused to leave anything and some of the family later died from hunger.
+The Bolsheviks refused to leave anything, and some of the family later died from hunger.

-On February 28, 1918 in the colony of Warenburg, a congress of German representatives came to the end.
+On February 28, 1918, in the colony of Warenburg, a congress of German representatives met.
 The delegates condemned the terror in German colonies by the Bolsheviks, the closure of the Saratower Deutsche Volkszeitung (Saratov German People's Newspaper), and the prosecution of activists involved with the German national movement.
-At the same time, under the stated "declaration of the rights of the people of Russia" delegates of this congress decided to petition the Soviet government to grant territorial autonomy to Germans of the Volga region.
+At the same time, under the stated "declaration of the rights of the people of Russia," delegates of this congress decided to petition the Soviet government to grant territorial autonomy to Germans of the Volga region.

-On March 3, 1918 the Brest-Litovsk peace treaty with Germany was signed.
-On the basis of articles 21 and 22 of the Treaty the Russian Germans could within 10 years return to their home country.
-Emigration to Germany took place in March and November 1918, especially the well-off were leaving, fearing for their future with the Bolsheviks.
-Emigration in greater numbers did not occur because of opposition from the Soviet authorities.
+On March 3, 1918, the Brest-Litovsk peace treaty with Germany was signed.
+Based on articles 21 and 22 of the Treaty, the Russian Germans could, within 10 years, return to their home country.
+Emigration to Germany took place in March and November 1918.
+Many business owners and wealthy colonists departed, fearing for their future under the Bolsheviks.
+More significant numbers of emigrants did not occur because of opposition from Soviet authorities.

-While the war with Germany was at an end, the Civil War within Russia continue to rage for the next several years.
+While the war with Germany ended, the Civil War within Russia continued to rage for several years.
 In support of the White forces, the British bombed Red Army positions in the Summer of 1919 near the town of Kamyshin, which is approximately 90 miles southeast of Norka.

-On March 3, 1918 the Brest-Litovsk peace treaty with Germany was signed.
-On the basis of articles 21 and 22 of the Treaty the Russian Germans could within 10 years return to their home country.
-Emigration to Germany took place in March and November 1918, especially the well-off were leaving, fearing for their future with the Bolsheviks.
-Emigration in greater numbers did not occur because of opposition from the Soviet authorities.
+On March 3, 1918, the Brest-Litovsk peace treaty with Germany was signed.
+Based on articles 21 and 22 of the Treaty, the Russian Germans could, within 10 years, return to their home country.
+Emigration to Germany took place in March and November 1918.
+Many business owners and wealthy colonists departed, fearing for their future under the Bolsheviks.
+More significant numbers of emigrants did not occur because of opposition from Soviet authorities.

-While the war with Germany was at an end, the Civil War within Russia continue to rage for the next several years.
+While the war with Germany ended, the Civil War within Russia continued to rage for several years.
 In support of the White forces, the British bombed Red Army positions in the Summer of 1919 near the town of Kamyshin, which is approximately 90 miles southeast of Norka.

 Joanne Krieger provides the following excerpt from the story about her father's experience during the Russian Civil War: